srs-protocol/OraSRS-protocol/README.md

 OraSRS started as an advisory risk scoring service for assessing IP and domain threats.
 In the current final public release (v3.3.6), the project focus has converged into two parts:

 - **T0 Kernel-Level Local Defense Engine (OraSRS-Core)**:
   This is the core deliverable.
-Designed for resource-constrained devices (e.g., OpenWrt routers with 512MB RAM), utilizing eBPF/Netfilter to achieve millisecond-level inbound rate limiting, state exhaustion protection, and C2 outbound blocking at the kernel level.
+Designed for resource-constrained devices (e.g., OpenWrt routers with 512MB RAM), utilizing eBPF/Netfilter to achieve sub-millisecond inbound rate limiting, state exhaustion protection, and C2 outbound blocking at the kernel level.

 - **Optional Advisory Risk Interface**:
   Provides "advisory" threat scores to upper-layer systems for policy decision support, rather than mandatory blocking.